Cron Alternatives for Reliable Scheduling

 Cron is built into every Unix system.
 You define a schedule expression, and the system runs the job at that cadence.
 No dependencies, no external services, no cost.

-For fixed-cadence system tasks — vacuuming a database, rotating logs, generating a daily report — this is the right tool.
+For fixed-cadence system tasks like vacuuming a database, rotating logs, or generating a daily report, this is the right tool.
 If you manage fewer than a dozen scheduled tasks and they all run on the same cadence, cron is simple and sufficient.

 Platform cron options extend this to managed environments.
 Vercel, Cloudflare Workers, Railway, and Render all offer cron triggers.
 GitHub Actions supports scheduled workflows.
 For database-local work, pg_cron runs SQL directly in PostgreSQL without an external scheduler.